 Emergency Assistance includes emergency food, hygiene supplies, emergency shelter assistance and MetroCards for travel to critical services.

-Working It Out (WIO) is a gender-specific work readiness and employment program designed for women ages 18 and older who are on probation, court-referred, or enrolled in an alternative to incarceration program in New York City.
+Workforce Development & Employment Services: gender-responsive work readiness and employment program designed for women in New York City.
 The program’s goal is to eliminate barriers that have prevented justice-involved women from obtaining and maintaining employment.
-WIO staff prepare women to enter the workforce with confidence and continued support, and work directly with employers to connect clients to employment based on their skills and interests.
+WPA staff prepare women to enter the workforce with confidence and continued support, and work directly with employers to connect clients to employment based on their skills and interests.
 More information for clients.
 More information for providers.
+More information for employers.

 HIV Services: WPA offers a continuum of services for women who are HIV+ and at risk for infection.
 Our community, jail, and prison-based programs provide confidential rapid HIV counseling and testing; linkage to care, medication adherence support, and connection to partner services for HIV+ women; linkage to support services and other needed medical care for HIV+ and high-risk women (including referral to PrEP and nPEP, as appropriate); evidence-based risk reduction groups for women with HIV; peer support for treatment adherence; and enhancement of services for HIV+ women on and recently released from Rikers Island.
 Inside Bedford Hills and Taconic Correctional Facilities, WPA provides transitional planning and education and trains women to be peer educators on HIV and other health issues.
 More information on WPA's High Impact Prevention Program.